Home

 • Avoid alcohol the day before driving.

-If you're too tired to drive, despite taking the appropriate preventive measures, then you should not drive.
-It is as simple as that.
-If you feel fatigue creeping up on you, then you must to stop and rest.
+If you are too tired to drive, you must not drive.
+If you feel fatigue creeping up during the drive, you must stop and rest.

-If you feel more alert and continue driving after taking a nap you must pay even more attention to any signs of fatigue.
-Once you have started to feel fatigued, the risk of it happening again is high.
+If you feel more alert after resting, you may continue driving, but you must then be even more attentive to signs of fatigue.
+Once you have started to feel tired, the risk is high that it will happen again.